awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

-# Step 5: Attach an IAM instance profile to an Amazon EC2 instance<a name="setup-launch-managed-instance"></a>
+# Step 5: Attach an IAM instance profile to an EC2 instance<a name="setup-launch-managed-instance"></a>

-The procedures in this topic describe how to attach the IAM instance profile for Systems Manager that you created in the previous topic, [Step 4: Create an IAM instance profile for Systems Manager](setup-instance-profile.md), to Amazon EC2 instances\.
-You can attach the instance profile to new Amazon EC2 instances when you launch them, or to existing Amazon EC2 instances\.
+The procedures in this topic describe how to attach the IAM instance profile for Systems Manager that you created in the previous topic, [Step 4: Create an IAM instance profile for Systems Manager](setup-instance-profile.md), to EC2 instances\.
+You can attach the instance profile to new EC2 instances when you launch them, or to existing EC2 instances\.

 **SSM Agent requirements for instances**
-AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an Amazon EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
+AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources\.

 If the Amazon Machine Image \(AMI\) type you choose in the first procedure doesn't come with SSM Agent preinstalled, you must manually install the agent on the new instance before it can be used with Systems Manager\.
 If SSM Agent isn't installed on the existing EC2 instance you choose in the second procedure, you must manually install the agent on the instance before it can be used with Systems Manager\.